Woy Woy: Small coastal settlement

-In 1889, after the construction of the Hawkesbury River railway bridge, holidaymakers began to arrive in Woy Woy.
-As of this day, it remains a popular holiday destination.

-Electrification of the Main Northern railway line running through Woy Woy to Gosford in 1960 prompted rapid residential development in and around Woy Woy in the 1960s and 1970s as its relatively low-priced properties became an important part of the Sydney commuter belt, with rail journey times of just over an hour to reach the Sydney central business district.

 In December 1948, there were private enterprise plans announced to develop 1259 acres of light industrial land, 800 acres of accompanying housing, a railway connection with the existing main line and the conversion of the World War II era airstrip at Ettalong Beach into an airport.
 If the concept had proceeded all costs would have been covered by the developer, including water, sewerage and other amenities.
 At the time it was predicted that up to 50,000 jobs would have been developed within 10 to 25 years.

-The $24 million Peninsula Leisure Centre opened on 29 October 2005 after significant delays.

-Woy Woy was the hometown of former English comedian Spike Milligan, who described it as the "world's only above-ground cemetery".
+After their emigration to Australia, Woy Woy became the hometown of the parents of comedian Spike Milligan, who in turn became a frequent visitor to the town and at one point described it as the "world's only above-ground cemetery".

+Deepwater Plaza opened to the public in Woy Woy on 9 April 1984.

 Heritage listings

 Woy Woy has a number of heritage-listed sites, including: